3mdeb/news-and-ideas/post.md

 Connect USB A host to host cable to USB OTG port (upper port of U5 USB connector on HB Edge board).

 Now we should check whether cable was prepared correctly.
-If if is, the USB device should be detected as Freescale SoC in Recovery Mode:
+If it is, the USB device should be detected as Freescale SoC in Recovery Mode:

   ```